Predictive Churn with the Set of Good Models: Introduction

-\begin{enumerate}[itemsep=4mm, leftmargin=*, parsep=0mm] \item We examine whether individual predictions that are unstable under model perturbations (multiplicity) are also those that are unstable under dataset perturbations (churn).
-We compare between examples that are $\epsilon$-Rashomon \emph{unstable} and \emph{churn unstable}.
-For a fixed test sample, we find that the $\epsilon$-Rashomon \emph{unstable} set does often contain most examples within the \emph{churn unstable} set.
-In practice, analyzing predictive multiplicity (via an empirical $\epsilon$-Rashomon set) at initial training and test can help anticipate the severity of predictive churn over future model updates.
+In this paper, we aim to generate insights by bringing together these two concepts of predictive inconsistency.
+What can research in algorithmic fairness on predictive multiplicity learn from studies on predictive churn?
+Conversely, what can industry-focused research on predictive churn gain from understanding predictive multiplicity?
+We take an initial step in exploring both questions, with greater emphasis on the latter, and suggest that future work further integrate methods from predictive churn research into studies of predictive multiplicity.

-\item We theoretically characterize the expected churn between models within the $\epsilon$-Rashomon set from different perspectives.
-Our analysis reveals that the potential for reducing churn by substituting the deployed model with an alternative from the $\epsilon$-Rashomon set hinges on the training procedure employed to generate said $\epsilon$-Rashomon set.
-The results also show that when updating from model $A$ to model $B$, we can produce both $\epsilon$-Rashomon sets (with respect to a baseline) and analytically compute an upper bound on the churn between them.
+The main contributions are: \begin{enumerate}[itemsep=4mm, leftmargin=*, parsep=0mm] \item We provide theoretical results that establish a connection between two previously disconnected concepts.
+Specifically, we characterize the expected churn among models within the set of ``good" models from different perspectives.
+Our analysis demonstrates that the potential to reduce churn by substituting the deployed model with an alternative within this set depends critically on the training procedure used to generate these models.
+Additionally, we derive an upper bound on churn between ``good" models when considering a model update.

-\item We present empirical results showing that analyzing predictive multiplicity is useful for anticipating churn even when a model has been enhanced with uncertainty awareness.
-We question whether models with inherent uncertainty quantification abilities might (i) exhibit less predictive multiplicity and (ii) produce individual uncertainty estimates that indicate which examples will be $\epsilon$-Rashomon or churn unstable.
-Our findings show that in fact there can be more predictive multiplicity for an uncertainty aware (UA) model though the uncertainty estimates do prove helpful in anticipating unstable instances from either perspective. \end{enumerate}
+\item We present empirical evidence that further reveals connections between these concepts.
+For example, our findings show that analyzing predictive multiplicity can help anticipate churn, even when a model has been enhanced with uncertainty awareness.
+We also implement an ensemble algorithm, demonstrating that reducing predictive multiplicity can lead to a corresponding reduction in churn.

+\item We empirically investigate whether individual predictions that are unstable due to predictive multiplicity are also unstable due to predictive churn.
+Our results indicate that the predictive multiplicity ``unstable" set often encompasses most examples within the churn ``unstable" set.
+Practically, analyzing predictive multiplicity during initial training and test can serve as an early indicator of the potential severity of churn.